RobTillaart/Student/README.md

 Goal is to calculate the interval for which there is a certain confidence e.g. 95%, that the population mean lies between the estimated mean from the sample +- some intervalDelta.

-The 0.1.x version of the library uses a lookup table for sample size is 2..20, and for the discrete confidence levels 80%, 90%, 95%, 98% and 99%.
+The 0.1.x version of the library is limited to a maximum of 20 samples to keep RAM usage relative low.
+It uses a lookup table (LUT) for a sample size up to 20, and for five discrete confidence levels 80%, 90%, 95%, 98% and 99% ==> size table = 20 x 5 = 100 floats.
-This look up table is defined in the file **StudentTable.h** and generated from a spreadsheet.
-Note: values in the LUT are single sided.
+The table encodes the 100 floats as uint16_t to save 50% of the RAM needed.

 The library allows to calculate the interval after every addition until the internal buffer of 20 samples is full.
-(At least 2 samples needed)
+Note that at least 2 samples are needed to calculate the interval.

+### StudentTable.h

+The table is defined in the file **StudentTable.h** and generated from a spreadsheet.

+If one need to extend the sample size, the file contains commented values for sample size 21-100.
+One has to adjust **STUDENT_MAX_SIZE** in **StudentTable.h** too (max 255).
+Note this will cost extra RAM.

+If one wants to reduce the sample size / RAM, one can comment part of the table not needed.
+One has to adjust **STUDENT_MAX_SIZE** too.

 ### History

-The T-distribution is developed by W.A.
-Gosset in 1908 while working for Guinness Beer.
+The T-distribution is developed by William Gosset, head experimental brewer, in 1908 while working for Guinness Beer.
+His goal was to guard a constant quality of the beer brewed.
-His goal was to guard a constant quality of the beer.
-For this he needed a method to determine the quality of the raw materials like grains, malt and hops to
+He needed a method to determine the quality of the raw materials like grains, malt and hops, based on small samples from the fields.
+For this he invented the t-distribution and published it under the name Student.
+Therefore this distribution is also known as the Student distribution.

 ### Accuracy / precision

+The version 0.1.x uses float for internal storage.
+This means precision is at most 6-7 digits.

-The version 0.1.x lookup table has 20 x 5 values with 3 decimals, coded as an uint16_t (for RAM) This allows about 3-4 digits precision in the found interval.
+The version 0.1.x lookup table has 20 x 5 values with 3 decimals, coded as an uint16_t (for RAM) This allows about 3-4 digits precision for the found interval.

-The 0.1.x version does not interpolate the confidence level yet, and only support 5 distinct levels.
+The 0.1.x version does not interpolate the confidence level (yet), and only support 5 distinct levels.
 This interpolation (between 80-99) is planned to be implemented in the future.
+If a non supported confidence level is used, the library will use 95%.

 If you need only one confidence interval you could strip the lookup table to one column.